anonymitysafeguardsprivacy/Guide-to-use-YOLO-for-Object-Detection/README.md

 This repository provides resources to help you:

 **_Perform Inference with a YOLO Model_ :**\
-This involves using a pre-trained YOLO model to detect objects in new, unseen images or videos.\
+This involves using a pre-trained (already available) YOLO model to detect objects in new, unseen images or videos.\
-The model processes the input and generates bounding boxes around detected objects and identifying them along with confidence scores indicating the accuracy of detections.

 **_Training a YOLO Model_ :**\
-This involves fine-tuning or training a YOLO model on a custom dataset.\
-This process allows the model to learn to detect new objects of interest that may not be present in the original pre-trained model.\
+This process allows the model to learn to detect new objects of interest that a pre-trained model is incapable of detecting.\
-Training requires a labeled dataset consisting of images and corresponding annotations/labels that specify the location and class of each object.